RahmaKhlifi/Cars_Management_with_JEE/README.md

 ```

 ### 2. Import the Project:
-Open Eclipse/IntelliJ and import as a Maven or Dynamic Web Project.
+Open Eclipse/IntelliJ and import as a Dynamic Web Project.

 ### 3. Database Setup:
-- Install MySQL and create a database named `car_management`.
 - Run the SQL script located in `src/main/resources/database.sql` to create tables and sample data.

 ### 4. Configure Database Connection: